Samuel-Patel/Graphing-Calculator/README.md

 # Graphing-Calculator
-Python based app for a graphing calculator using a basic implementation of marching squares.
+Python based graphing calculator app I created in 2023 using a basic implementation of marching squares.